<<a work in progress>>

 for wear after 25 years.
 One appears to be doing a bit of an Elvis impression

-with his left leg, and the other just looks awkwardly posed.
+with his left leg, and the other seems awkwardly posed.
 The clothing

 and wigs don't appear to be the original ones either.
 Of course, modern